 If you are eligible because your partner is a Federal employee, U.S. Postal Service employee, or active member of the uniformed services, you or your partner (the employee) must file the Declaration of Domestic Partnership Form with the employee's agency.

 If you are eligible because your partner is a Federal annuitant, U.S. Postal Service annuitant, or retired member of the uniformed services, you or your partner (the annuitant) must file the Declaration of Domestic Partnership Form with the annuitant's retirement system (OPM for most annuitants).

 The FLTCIP Application

-Requirements for Same-Sex Domestic Partnership
+Requirements for Domestic Partnership

-Domestic partnership is defined as a committed relationship between two adults of the same sex in which the partners:
+"Domestic partnership" means a committed relationship between two adults of the opposite- or same-sex in which the partners: